Working with SObjects

 Field Types

-Salesforce Toolkit provides various field types that map to Salesforce field types:
+Salesforce Toolkit provides field types that map to Salesforce field types and convert values to/from native Python types:

 Field Flags